ljsinclair/featurebase-docs/docs/cloud/cloud-databases/cloud-db-shape.md

 {% include /cloud-db/cloud-summary-db-shape.md %}

+{: .important}
-IMPORTANT: Cloud Database shapes incur an hourly fee, chargeable at the end of the month.
+Cloud Database shapes incur an hourly fee, chargeable at the end of the month.

 {% include page-toc.md %}